bayewuibrahim25/Entertainment/planning.md

 ## *Page outlines what goes on index.html page2.html page3.html and why.*
 ### *page2.html – Gallery and Reviews*
 - A gallery of images from movies, music artists, or game covers
-- Ordered and unordered lists (e.g., “Top 5 Movies,” “Favorite Artists”)
+- Ordered and unordered lists (e.g., “Top 3 Movies,” “Favorite Artists”)
-- Short reviews or descriptions under each image
 - Responsive layout for different screen sizes

 ### *page3.html – Contact Page*